milanofthe/pathsim/docs/source/examples/thermostat.rst

 Thermostat
 ----------------------

 In this example we have a look at a thermostat, which is a kind off discrete regulator.
 It switches a heating element on or of depending on defined upper and lower thresholds.

-You can also find this example in the `GitHub repository <https://github.com/milanofthe/pathsim/blob/master/examples/examples_event/example_thermostat.py>`_.
+You can also find this example as a single file in the `GitHub repository <https://github.com/milanofthe/pathsim/blob/master/examples/examples_event/example_thermostat.py>`_.

 The continuous dynamics part of the system has the following two ODEs for the two heater states: